gggritso/dotfiles/README.md

 # README

-Run `link.sh` to create a few symlinked configuraiton files.
+Run `link.sh` to create a few symlinked configuration files.
 That's all!